puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 Inside the ENC, you can reference any data source you want, including some of Puppet's own data sources, but from Puppet's perspective, it just puts in a node name and gets back a hash of information.

+ENCs can co-exist with standard node definitions in `site.pp`, and the classes declared in each source are effectively merged.

+> ### Aside: Under the Hood
+>
+> Every node always gets a node object from the configured `node_terminus`.
+(This setting takes effect where the catalog is compiled; on the master server when using puppet agent, and on the node itself when using puppet apply).
+The default node terminus is `plain`, which returns an empty node object, and the `exec` terminus calls an ENC script to determine what should go in the node object.
+Thus, the ENC interface is really a plugin within a plugin; there are more direct termini available, like the `ldap` terminus, which looks up information in an LDAP directory to create nodes.
+>
+> When compiling a node's catalog, Puppet will include ALL of the following:
+>
+> * Any classes specified in the node object from the node terminus
+> * Any classes or resources which are in the site manifest but outside any node definitions
+> * Any classes or resources in the most specific node definition in site.pp that matches the current node (if site.pp contains any node definitions)
+>     * Note that if site.pp contains at least one node definition, there **must** be a node definition that matches the current node; compilation will fail if a match can't be found.
+Note also that `node default` can match any node if no more specific node definitions match it.

 Considerations and Limitations
 ------------------------------

 * The YAML returned by an ENC isn't an exact equivalent of a node definition in `site.pp` --- it can't declare individual resources, declare relationships, or do conditional logic.
 The only things an ENC can do are **declare classes, assign top-scope variables, and set an environment.** This means an ENC is most effective if you've done a good job of separating your configurations out into classes and modules.
 * Although ENCs can set an [environment](./environment.html) for a node, this is not very well supported --- currently, the server-set environment will win during catalog compilation, but the client-set environment will win when downloading files.
 (See [issue 3910](http://projects.puppetlabs.com/issues/3910) for more details.)
 We hope to make server-side environments work well in the future, but if you need them right now, the workaround is to use Puppet to manage `puppet.conf` on the agent and set the environment for the next run based on what the ENC thinks it should be.
-* You can optionally combine an ENC with regular node definitions in `site.pp`.
-This works on the "I hope you brought enough for everybody" rule: things will work correctly if you have an ENC and no node definitions, but if there's at least one node definition, you need to have a default node defined or account for every node with a definition; Puppet will fail compilation with an error if a definition for a given node can't be found.
 * Even if you aren't using node definitions, you can still use site.pp to do things like set global resource defaults.
 * Unlike regular node definitions, where a node may match a less specific definition if an exactly matching one isn't found (depending on the puppet master's `strict_hostname_checking` setting), an ENC is called only once, with the node's full name.